-You need to take a slightly different approach when creating electronic formulas than you do when jotting down a formula on a notepad.
+You take a slightly different approach when creating electronic formulas than you do if you are jotting down a formula on a notepad.
 For example, the placement of the equals (=) sign is different from what you might expect, and in addition to using numbers in formulas, you can use cell addresses, which is typically the preferred method.
+Both issues will be discussed in more detail.

 Where's the Equals Sign?
 In Excel, you use the same equals (=) sign you've always used; it's just that you place it at the beginning of the formula rather than at the end.